codebuddies/cb-connect/README.md

 Once the prototype is launched, we'll probably also need volunteer matchers.

 Please submit new pull requests against the `staging` branch.

+### How to login on localhost
+After you create a new user by submitting an entry, you'll be able to log in by typing in the email you used to apply, and "password" for the password.

+If you want to get the verification email, please create an API key in Sparkpost and put it into line 14 in dev-settings.json.